Christina Z: Comics and graphic novels

 A split anthology series titled Shadowplay by IDW was one of the first R-rated comics that was written by Christina Z and illustrated by UK artist Ashley Wood.
 The theme of the book covered extreme BDSM themes and body modification.

-A relaunch of the Tigra character initially created in 1972 was given a trademark intimate series by Christina Z for Marvel Comics by portraying the character in a vulnerable yet powerful perspective.
+A relaunch of the Tigra character initially created in 1972 was given a series by Christina Z for Marvel Comics.
 It was pencilled by Mike Deodato Jr. and edited by Tom Brevoort.
-As a natural progression, Christina Z took her first child-friendly project by penning the Powerpuff Girls comics for DC Comics.
+Christina Z's first child-friendly project was a Powerpuff Girls comics for DC Comics.

 Acclaim Comics held the license for Master Darque and was relaunched as Darque Passages with Christina Z as the writer and Hellblazer artist Leonardo Manco.
-Under the editing team of Fabian Nicieza and Jeff Gomez, the relaunch consisted of a pre-release ashcan and was considered a great success that led the publishing company to relaunch their cadre of other historic characters.
+Under the editing team of Fabian Nicieza and Jeff Gomez, the relaunch was considered a great success that led the publishing company to relaunch their cadre of other historic characters.

 Due to the success of the video game BloodRayne, Echo 3 Worldwide contacted Christina Z to launch the Bloodrayne series.
 It tells the violent story of a Dhampir, half human, half vampire.
 Artistic duties were handled by illustrator Kody Chamberlain of vampire series 30 Days of Night fame.

 Progressing into self-produced comics, comic book and Blizzard video game artist Trent Kaniuga and Christina Z collaborated in creating a relaunch of his creator-owned CreeD called Utopiate under the imprint of Image Comics.
 The book was painted by Kaniuga with the graphic design, writing and lettering done by Christina Z.